 Implication: Consider the case where at least 40 percent of one image can be composed using several (smaller) pieces of another image.
-Then according to Fig. 6b, when using only S = 10, we are guaranteed to detect at least one of the shared regions with probability $p \ge 98\%$ .
-Moreover, as shown in Fig. 6a, this region will most likely be one of the largest regions in the composition, since small regions have very low detection probability with S = 10 (e.g., a region of size 1 percent has only 10 percent chance of detection).
+Then according to Fig. 6b, when using only S=10, we are guaranteed to detect at least one of the shared regions with probability $p\geq 98\%$.
+Moreover, as shown in Fig. 6a, this region will most likely be one of the cent for $M \geq 500$.